chef/chef-web-docs/content/chef_overview.md

 The workstation is where users do most of their work, including:

--   Developing and testing cookbooks and recipes
+- Developing and testing cookbooks
--   Testing Chef code
--   Keeping the Chef repository synchronized with version source control
+- Keeping the Chef Infra repository synchronized with version source control
--   Configuring organizational policy, including defining roles and environments, and ensuring that critical data is stored in data bags
+- Configuring organizational by including defining and applying Policyfiles or Policy Groups
 - Interacting with nodes, as (or when) required, such as performing a bootstrap operation

 ### Chef Workstation Components and Tools